philsmd/7z2hashcat/README.md

 7z2hashcat outputs one hash per line.
 Warning and error messages are outputted to STDERR and therefore shouldn't interfere with the outputted "hashes".

-Each hash line has several fields but some fields can be missing within some hash lines.
+Each hash line has several fields separated by the dollar character ($), but some fields can sometimes be omitted (indicated by "always outputted: no" in the table below).
 This depends whether the fields are needed or not.

 This is an overview of the output: